-Answer: Cell sorting is a powerful tool and can be a great way to prepare your samples for a 10x experiment.
-Flow sorting of cells can allow you to select for a specific population of interest while also helping to get your sample into a single cell suspension.
+Answer: Cell sorting is a powerful tool and can be a great way to prepare your samples for a 10x Genomics Single Cell experiment.
+Flow sorting of cells can allow you to select for a specific population of interest while also enriching for live cells and removing debris.
 As sorting is an advanced sample clean up methodology, it is always recommended to consult a core facility or an experienced flow user before initiating a flow sorting experiment.

-Below are some general guidelines for consideration when optimizing sorting conditions before running a 10x Genomics single-cell RNA-seq experiment.
-These guidelines emphasize gentle cell handling to preserve cell health and viability, which are critical to the success of a 10x experiment.
+Below are some general guidelines for consideration when optimizing sorting conditions.
+These guidelines emphasize gentle cell handling to preserve cell health and viability, which are critical to the success of a 10x Genomics experiment.

-Cell loss during FACS is common.
+Cell loss during flow sorting is common.
 Optimize the protocol steps accordingly.

 - Ensure that an appropriate volume of buffer is in the collection tube(s) to cushion the cells as they land.

 - Ensure that the sheath fluid and collection buffer is compatible with the 10x workflow--importantly, it does not contain EDTA or excessive amounts of Mg2+ (should be less than 0.1 mM EDTA and less than 3 mM Mg2+).

 - Include a dead cell marker in the sorting scheme to exclude dead cells.